lingpy/calc-workflow/slides/slides.md

 </p>
 <aside class='notes'>
-The reason is that the comparative method is very tedious to apply, lacking consistency and efficiency.
+The reason is that the comparative method is very tedious to apply.
+Also, comparing with computers, human lack of consistency and efficiency.
-On the other hand, it has a high accuracy and a high flexibility.
+However, it has a high accuracy and a high flexibility.

 Computational methods, on the other hand, are by